dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 ### a.
 Regularization-based methods
+Regularization based methods allow
+These simple regularization techniques reduce the chance of weights being modified, and thus decrease the probability of forgetting.

 **Elastic Weight Consolidation** relies on Bayesian learning for which the posterior of the previous task contributes to the prior of the new task.
 Since the computation of the posterior in deep learning is intractable, an estimate based on the Laplacian approximation is determined.
 The precision herefore is estimated using the Fisher Information Matrix.

 **Incremental Moment Matching (IMM)**